Back to top

 Alternate Name

-Percentages of people aged 16 and older who reported they were able to see their primary care provider, or another provider in their office, in either less than 2 days, 2-3 days, 4-7 days or 8 or more days, when they were sick or had a health concern.
+Percentage of people aged 16 and older who reported they saw their primary care provider, or another provider in their office, in either less than 2 days, 2-3 days, 4-7 days or 8 or more days, when they were sick and felt that they urgently needed care.

 INDICATOR DESCRIPTION